ForstaLabs/atlas-client-php/docs/Api/EphemeralUserApi.md

 Create an ephemeral user

-Pass your orgs ephemeral token and a users personal                               information to this endpoint to create an ephemeral user
+Pass your orgs ephemeral token and a users personal information to this endpoint to create an ephemeral user.

 ### Example
 ```php